gabdelab/hnparser/README.md

 - provide dockerfile for users who don't want to install Go
 - return JSON with error messages in case of user errors
 - the handlers tests should mock the usecase to test only the handler code
+- replace fmt.Println by a proper syslog logging

 ## Open questions